apache/pulsar/site2/docs/admin-api-overview.md

 ## Admin setup

-Each of Pulsar's three admin interfaces---the `pulsar-admin` CLI tool, the [Java admin API](/api/admin), and the {@inject: rest:REST:/} API ---requires some special setup if you have enabled authentication in your Pulsar instance.
+Each of the three admin interfaces (the {@inject: rest:REST:/} API, the `pulsar-admin` CLI tool, and the [Java admin API](/api/admin)) requires some special setup if you have enabled authentication in your Pulsar instance.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->